-Enterprise Need User Impact Potential adverse security impact Options and notes I want to prevent Chrome leaking information to Google's DNS servers.
-NA NA There is a misconception that the policy option BuiltInDnsClientEnabled should be disabled to prevent Chrome using Google's DNS servers.
+Enterprise need User impact Potential adverse security impact Options and notes l want to prevent Chrome from leaking information to Google's DNS servers.
+N/A N/A There is a misconception that the policy option BuiltInDnsClientEnabled should be disabled to prevent Chrome using Google's DNS servers.
 This is incorrect - this option relates solely to the client-side DNS software stack on the endpoint and does not affect which servers are used.
 Under no circumstances will the Google DNS stack talk to Google servers unless the endpoint is configured that way in the first place.
-There is no privacy reason for enterprises to change this option.
-I want to prevent confidential information about crashes and usage being sent to Google. • Low None You can disable anonymous crash reporting with the policy MetricsReportingEnabled.
+There is no privacy reason for enterprises to change this option. l want to prevent confidential information about crashes and usage being sent to Google.
+Low None You can disable anonymous crash reporting with the policy MetricsReportingEnabled.
 These metrics are anonymous.
-By allowing metrics reporting, your enterprise will benefit from Google better understanding your needs and any stability problems. l do not want Google to find out about malware on my organization's PCs. • Low • Low ChromeCleanupReportingEnabled is the policy that controls reporting of information towards Google.
-There is a separate policy, ChromeCleanupEnabled, that controls whether Chrome scans for malware and prompts users to remove it if found.
-The two policies allow you to separate the decisions of whether to use Chrome's built-in malware removal service and whether to have it share detection data with Google.
+By allowing metrics reporting, your enterprise will benefit from Google better understanding your needs and any stability problems.
 I want to stop confidential documents flowing via Google to cloud printers.
-Medium • None Adjust the policy CloudPrintSubmitEnabled.
-For more information, see Who can see what I'm printing? l want to stop the text of notifications flowing via Google services.
-Medium • None Some enterprises choose to turn off notifications using the DefaultNotificationsSetting policy on the basis that the notification text then does not need to flow via Google back-end services.
-For more info, see Push messaging .
+Medium None Adjust the policy CloudPrintSubmitEnabled.
+For more information, see Who can see what I'm printing?